YumaWorks/yangpp/docs/source/yangpp/classes.rst

 It contains information to alert users to the possible removal of the class in the future.

--  The 'description' statment SHOULD be present and contain information about when the class is expected to change status to 'obsolete'.
+-  The 'description' statement SHOULD be present and contain information about when the class is expected to change status to 'obsolete'.